dark-byte/ReachInbox-Email-Response/README.md

 ![ReachInbox Email Response](https://socialify.git.ci/dark-byte/ReachInbox-Email-Response/image?language=1&owner=1&name=1&stargazers=1&theme=Light)

 **ReachInbox Email Response** is an intelligent email management tool designed to automate the process of classifying and responding to incoming emails.
-Leveraging the power of OpenAI's language models and BullMQ for task scheduling, ReachInbox Email Response seamlessly integrates with Gmail and Outlook accounts via OAuth, categorizes emails based on their content, assigns appropriate labels, and sends automated, context-aware responses.
+Leveraging the power of OpenAI's language models and BullMQ for task scheduling, ReachInbox Email Response seamlessly integrates with Gmail accounts via OAuth, categorizes emails based on their content, assigns appropriate labels, and sends automated, context-aware responses.
 Built with TypeScript for enhanced type safety and maintainability, ReachInbox Email Response offers a streamlined solution for efficient inbox management.

 ## Table of Contents